-In addition to the requirements of the GDPR, European Union Member States may make their own further laws and regulations in relation to the processing of genetic, biometric or health data, which could result in differences between Member States, limit our ability to use and share personal data or could cause our costs to increase, and harm our business and financial condition.
-Should we commence clinical trial activity within the member states of the European Union, such activity will be regulated by the GDPR as well as applicable member state laws.
+Should we engage in a collaborative relationship or commence clinical trial activity within other member states of the European Union, such activity will be regulated by the GDPR as well as applicable member state laws.
 Compliance with the GDPR will be a rigorous and time-intensive process that may increase our cost of doing business or require us to change our business practices, and despite those efforts, there is a risk that we may be subject to fines and penalties, litigation, and reputational harm in connection with any future European activities.
 We could be adversely affected if we fail to comply fully with all of these requirements.
-Failure to comply with European Union data protection laws may result in fines (for example, of up to £00,000,000 or up to £00,000,000
+Failure to comply with European Union data protection laws may result in fines (for example, of up to £20,000,000 or up to 4% of the total worldwide annual turnover of the preceding financial year (whichever is higher) under the GDPR) and other administrative penalties, which may be onerous and adversely affect our business, financial condition, results of operations and prospects.